 Naturally, all risks must be assessed in order to successfully manage a fleet.
 By providing up-to- date and in-depth information concerning the condition of the vessel’s propulsion equipment, PCMS enables the operator to evaluate these risks far more accurately.
 This evaluation can be successfully made from the real time advice given by the advisory monitor, and from the monthly reports provided by Wärtsilä’s propulsion experts.

 Propulsion machinery is largely mounted under water, and therefore cannot be examined without going into dry dock.
 Class societies state that thruster condition monitoring (CM) can replace visual internal inspections of the thruster.
 With PCMS, the operator can completely eliminate the need to enter a dry dock for visual inspection.

-Solution studio: Condition monitoring
+Video: Condition monitoring

 PCMS provides ship owners and/or operators the ability to:

 – The ‘Fairstar Fjord’ was the first vessel to be fitted with the Propulsion Condition Monitoring Service (PCMS) – Wärtsilä’s monitoring solution for propulsion equipment

 Wärtsilä is a global leader in advanced technologies and complete lifecycle solutions for the marine and energy markets.
 By emphasising sustainable innovation and total efficiency, Wärtsilä maximises the environmental and economic performance of the vessels and power plants of its customers.